RickofManc/community-yoga/README.md

 #### Colour

-Using [Color Hunt](https://colorhunt.co/) I researched for a colour that would offer a high contrast to the predominatley Black and White scheme.
+Using [Color Hunt](https://colorhunt.co/) I researched for a colour that would offer a high contrast to the primarily monochrome theme.
 The light and bright Green selected offers that contrast whilst also being neutral in it's appeal to all genders.
 This was a key design consideration to ensure all genders within the community felt comfortable to join OT Yoga.

 ![OT Yoga Colour Palette](assets/readme-images/ot-yoga-color-palette.png)

 #### Typography

-As accessibility
+When researching typography the Proxima Nova font appeared to be common across websites praised for accessibility so with this in mind for the MVP I established Google Fonts, Roboto as the closet font available for free.
+Roboto was used as the only font across the website to promote a comfortable and consistent theme to users.

+#### Images

+For the MVP it wasn't feasible to produce photography from one of the classes when considering permissions for use of images inline with GDPR.
+Therefore the decision was taken to use free images from the web to communicate what the website represents.
+It was important to show differing ages and genders practicing yoga with just a mat.

+Images were sourced from [Pexels](https://pexels.com/) for the homepage and 'Yoga in Class' pages, whilst [RawPixel](https://rawpixel.com/) provided the images for the 'About Marie' and 'Yoga at Home' pages.
+All images have "alt" attributes to support users with screen readers and the website ranking.

+Where necessary images have been resized by width % and height rem to display on differing devices with max screens widths of 640px, 980-1200px, 1200-1600px and +1600px.

-#### Call to Action
+#### Responsiveness

 I made all my call to actions as easy to see as possible.